hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 ### Indexing in Collections and Arrays

-You can also create an index using a query in collections / arrays.
+You can also create an index using a query in collections/arrays.

 Please note that in order to leverage the index, the attribute name used in the query has to be the same as the one used in the index definition.